laminlabs/lamin-blog/docs/2022/nbproject.md

     Notebooks in VS Code should feel natural so that you can seamlessly move between crafting your code files and your notebook modeling the Universe in Python."
 [Diaz21]
 [^cheptsov]: And for prototyping, even critical assessments of notebooks call them out as the "industry standard": "In fairness to Jupyter notebooks, they have become the standard way of prototyping ML models all over the industry.
 Because the notebooks are interactive and support visual outputs, there is no better way of exploring data and sharing the results."
 [Cheptsov22]

-Notebooks' “computational narrative” offers a place for this type of work, by offering a "document that allows researchers to supplement their code and data with analysis, hypotheses and conjecture", according to Brian Granger {ct}`Peres18`.
+Notebooks' “computational narrative” offers a format for this type of work: A "document that allows researchers to supplement their code and data with analysis, hypotheses and conjecture", according to Brian Granger {cp}`Peres18`.
 "Notebooks are a form of interactive computing, an environment in which users execute code, see what happens, modify and repeat in a kind of iterative conversation between researcher and data. [...]
 Notebooks allow more powerful connections between topics, theories, data and results”, according to Lorena Barba {cp}`Peres18`.

 ## Existing solutions to problems